Spiek/redust/README.md

-# RedUST-qt - Redis Usebitlity Simplifier ToolKit for Qt
+# Redis Usability Simplifier ToolKit for Qt

-RedUST provides some usebitlity simplifier for accessing redis via Qt.
+RedUST provides some usability simplifier for accessing redis via Qt.

 Philosophy:
 The Idea is to provide a very easy high level api to simplify atomic tasks using a redis server.
 All tools provided by RedUST work directly with redis, so they work atomic accross threads, applications and networks.
 All data becomes accessed/changed/deleted direct in redis on demand.

 ----------

 ## Redis Templates: